fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 Also choose an `SD Structure path` on your Mac or PC that will mirror the internal storage of the Taranis to your local machine.
-This is the path where we will place the previously downloaded sd card content that will be uploaded to the Taranis radio.
+Note that this is NOT the path where we will place the previously downloaded sd card content.

 If you want you can change the `Default Stick Mode` or the `Default Channel Order`.
 For convenience, select the two options: